Systemic lupus erythematosus in Adult

-- Dermatomyositis – Characteristic heliotrope rash (violaceous plaques surrounding eyes), photodistributed cutaneous eruption, and nailfold changes.
-Look for elevated serum CK levels and proximal symmetric extremity weakness.
+- Dermatomyositis – Characteristic heliotrope rash (violaceous plaques surrounding eyes), photodistributed cutaneous eruption, and nail fold changes.
+Look for elevated serum creatinine kinase (CK) levels and proximal symmetric extremity weakness.

 - Rosacea – ANA negative.

-- Stevens-Johnson syndrome – Characteristic target lesions, prominent systemic symptoms, but ANA and DIF negative.
+- Stevens-Johnson syndrome – Characteristic target lesions, prominent systemic symptoms, but ANA and direct immunofluorescence test (DIF) negative.

-- Antiphospholipid antibody syndrome / lupus anticoagulant – Can overlap with SLE; associated with recurrent thromboses and spontaneous abortions, elevated PT time.
+- Antiphospholipid antibody syndrome / lupus anticoagulant – Can overlap with SLE; associated with recurrent thromboses and spontaneous abortions, elevated prothrombin time (PT).